Welcome to the Discipline of Anaesthesiology

-Anaesthesia has an growing involvement in teaching and learning, with particular emphasis on the following groups: Undergraduate second, third and final year medical students; medical and surgical interns and senior house staff; postgraduate medical trainees in Anaesthesia; postgraduate Higher Diploma Nursing students in Intensive Care, Peri-operative Care and Emergency Care.
+Our discipline is committed to both learning and research as vitally important.
+Our Anaesthesia teaching and learning programmes have a particular emphasis on the following groups: Medical students in the Second, Third and Final year of the degree programme; Interns and senior house staff; Postgraduate student ins MSc courses in cell therapy and Regenerative Medicine; Postgraduate medical trainees in Anaesthesia; postgraduate Higher Diploma Nursing students in Intensive Care, Peri-operative Care and Emergency Care.

 Contact Information